 The School hopes that staff will feel able to voice whistleblowing concerns openly under this procedure.
-If an individual wishes to raise a concern confidentially, the School will make every effort to keep his/her identity secret.
+However, if you wish to raise a concern confidentially, , the School will make every effort to keep your identity secret.
 If it is necessary for anyone investigating the concern to know the identity of the individual raising the concern, this will be discussed with the individual raising the concern.